 RIHousing strives to ensure that developments are as energy efficient as possible and to the extent financially feasible, incorporate many of the industry's current green building practices.
-Up to 3 points will be awarded to new construction developments that achieve NGRID's RNC Tier II and Energy Star 3.1 revision 8 standards to obtain a higher level of documented energy efficiency.
+Points will be awarded to new construction developments that achieve NGRID's RNC Tier II and Energy Star 3.1 revision 8 standards to obtain a higher level of documented energy efficiency.
 The additional standards should be itemized for review.